-Does the term financial life plan make you think a blueprint for how to reach your life goals?
-Some categorize goals in terms of needs, wants and wishes.
+Does the term financial life plan make you think of a blueprint for how to reach your life goals?
+Some categorize goals in terms of needs, wants, and wishes.
 I prefer to use the word dream rather than wish.
-For me the word dream paints my wishes in full color and in 3 dimensions.
+For me, the word dream paints my wishes in full color and in 3 dimensions.

 Financial life plan and defining your dreams